Lord Sumption is at it again, writing from his place at the high table as one the UK’s top jurists…

 It’s why Sumption’s argument about the ages of those who get infected and the severity has been refuted so many times.
 Must we repeat the argument that although children don’t suffer the worst of the virus, the fear remains that children can spread it?
 Schools also contain staff who have families that include vulnerable people.
 Young people might be “safe”, but they can spread it to families where there are vulnerable people.
 And “safe” is also such a relative term.
 We know so little about the virus, its short term as well as its long-term effects.
 Even with a small percentage of young people vulnerable, it still amounts to a lot of sick and dead children if we allow the virus to run through the community.

-Sumption is mistaken, then, to talk about the individual’s right to make mistakes.
-These mistakes aren’t the individual’s to make.
+Sumption is distracting us, then, when he talks about the individual’s right to make mistakes.
+In this context, these mistakes aren’t the individual’s to make.
 COVID-19 is a danger because we are condemned to suffer the consequences of other people’s mistakes.
-Does that make us more free or more captive?
-Whose freedom matters more?
+Now ask yourself: does that make us more free or more captive?
+And whose freedom matters more?
 The infected or the infectee?
-Doesn’t it, in fact, mean that Sumption is essentially arguing for the right of people to go infect others with a possibly fatal virus?
+Does it, in fact, mean that Sumption is essentially arguing for the right of people to go infect others with a possibly fatal virus?
+If not, why not?

 Again, it’s hard to see what point Sumption is making beyond posturing to an audience that expects this kind of cheerleading from the libertarian right.
 At one point, he argues that “[t]he NHS is there to protect us, not the other way around.”
 Another good motto but the truth quotient is questionable.
 For the National Health Service to exist it requires a “nation” and, indeed, the very statism that Lord Sumption finds so objectionable.
 It was constructed through public support and continues to exist because we as a society protect it.
 It is naïve to assume that the NHS is somehow big enough to look after itself.
 Do we believe that it has the political power to prevent its dismantling by the extreme free marketeers?
 Is it so perfect that it could cope with any pandemic that Nature might throw at it?
 Isn’t protecting the system from a surge in patients entirely reasonable?